Club Information FAQs

-How do I submit at licensing proposal?
+How do I submit a licensing proposal?

 MU-RAML is responsible for licensing the Manchester United brand on all merchandise around the globe.
 Should you wish to submit a licensing proposal please follow the link to our online portal: www.manutdlicensing.com

 There you will find a step-by-step guide to submit your proposal online.
-It will then be received by the team here, who will be happy to feedback to you on intellectual property branding rights, territories, product categories and your licensing questions.
+It will then be received by the team here, who will be happy to respond to you on intellectual property branding rights, territories, product categories and your licensing questions.

 How do I obtain accreditation to report on a match from the press box?